skjolber/json-log-domain/README.md

 By default, a [markdown file] will also be generated for online documentation.

 ## Elasticsearch configuration files
 Elasticsearch properties can be generated programmatically.
-One or more of these files can be combined into an index mapping.
+One or more of these files can be combined into an application-specific message field mapping, typically at deploy time.
 See [Elastic example].

 # Testing
 Verify that testing is performed using the test library.